Breakfast and dinner daily plus 7 lunches

 Morning sightseeing takes you to the Golden Temple – the sacred Sikh sanctuary spread out in a vast complex around a huge water tank in the midst of which stands a marble sanctum where the holy book of the Sikhs, the Guru Granth is reverently placed.
 The roof of the sanctum is gold-leafed.
 The community kitchen provides free meals to up to 100,000 pilgrims or visitors in a day and is a fascinating place to visit.
 Walk by the busy bazaars of the city, visit the historic Jallianwalah Bagh Gardens.

-Later visit the Golden Temple to see the palki ceremony in which the holy book of Sikh “Shri Guru Granth Sahib” is taken to bed for the night in a procession.
+Later enjoy a second visit the Golden Temple to see the it shimmering in the night and palki ceremony in which the holy book of Sikh “Shri Guru Granth Sahib” is taken to bed for the night in a procession.

 The capital town of Bhutan and the centre of government, religion and commerce, Thimphu is a unique city with unusual mixture of modern development alongside ancient traditions.
 With the population of about 90,000 it is perhaps still the world’s only capital city without a traffic light.